Alljoined/alljoined_preprocessing/README.md

 2. Run fif-eeg-preprocessing.py to preprocess the .fif data.
 This performs band filtering, epoch detection, PCA, eye blink removal, and baseline correction.
 The output is saved in /eeg_data/final_eeg.
 3. In main_dataset.py, change `DATA_FOLDER` to be your data directory.
 Then change `LO_HI` to the right range e.g. `LO_HI = "05_125"`
 4. Run final_dataset/main_dataset.py to create a CSV of all the data for that frequency range
-5. Download the coco images by running final_dataset/download_coco.py.
-This file is 22 gigabytes in size.
-6. Update csv_file_path to the csv path you create above in final_dataset/create_huggingface_dataset.py
+5. Update csv_file_path to the csv path you create above in final_dataset/create_huggingface_dataset.py
-7. Create .env file ini /final_dataset, set HF_PUSH to your hugginface access token
+6. Create .env file ini /final_dataset, set HF_PUSH to your hugginface access token
-8. In final_dataset/create_huggingface_dataset.py, set DSET_NAME and then run the script to create and upload the huggingface dataset
+7. In final_dataset/create_huggingface_dataset.py, set DSET_NAME and then run the script to create and upload the huggingface dataset